kaplanan/kaplanan/README.md

 ### 👋 Hi there, it's @kaplanan

-- 😄 Pronouns: He/Him
+- 🖤 Pronouns: He/Him
-- 🧑🏻‍💻 I'm working on some very special, private projects that help users and engineers to make their products better every day
+- 🧑🏻‍💻 Working on some very special, private projects that help users and engineers to make their products better every day
-- 🌱 I'm also learning the peaks and perks of Kotlin
-- 👀 I'm interested in Web Development, UX Design and (Cloud) Software Architecture
+- 👀 I'm interested in Web Development, UX Design and (Cloud) Software Architecture, especially in forming Serverless solutions for recurring problems
-- 👯 I would love to kickstart my own tech blog or collaborate on yours to get valuable insights
-- 📫 Drop me a message on my [linkedin](https://www.linkedin.com/in/ayhan-kaplan/)
+- 📫 Drop me a message on my [linkedin](https://www.linkedin.com/in/ayhan-kaplan/) or [email](mailto:ayhan@kaplantech.net)

 <!--
 **kaplanan/kaplanan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.